-Key audit matter How the scope of our audit addressed the key audit Valuation & Existence of Investments Note 2.6, 2.7 and 15 The Group holds investments in a number of other entities either directly or indirectly through subsidiary holding companies.
-As described in note 2.6, 2.7 and 15, the fair values of the investments are determined by a variety of techniques.
-These level 3 investments are recognised at fair value and there is a risk these may not be appropriately valued and/or title over these investments may not exist.
-For all investments we: Challenged whether the valuation methodology was the most appropriate in the circumstances under the International Private Equity and Venture Capital Valuation ("IPEV") Guidelines and applicable accounting standards; Recalculated the fair value attributable to the Group; For 100% of investments that were valued using more subjective techniques (discounted cash flow forecasts, revenue multiples and earnings multiples) we: Reviewed the valuations prepared by management's expert and challenged and corroborated the inputs to the valuation with reference to management information on investee companies, market data and our own understanding and assessed the impact of the estimation uncertainty concerning these assumptions and the disclosure of these uncertainties in the financial statements; Considered the competence, capabilities and expertise of the management expert through consideration of the qualifications held by the expert and the position held in the firm employing the expert.
+Key audit matter How the scope of our audit addressed the key audit matter Valuation & Existence of Investments - Other investments Note 2.6, 2.7, 15 and 25 The Group holds investments in a number of other entities either directly or indirectly through subsidiary holding companies.
+As described in note 2.6, 2.7, 15 and note 25, the fair values of the investments are determined by a variety of techniques.
+These unquoted investments are recognised at fair value and there is a risk these may not be appropriately valued through utilising inappropriate valuation methodologies or assumptions and/or title over these investments may not exist.
+For all investments we: Challenged whether the valuation methodology was the most appropriate in the circumstances under the International Private Equity and Venture Capital Valuation ("IPEV") Guidelines and applicable accounting standards; Recalculated the fair value attributable to the Group.
+For 100% of investments that were valued using more subjective techniques (discounted cash flow forecasts, revenue multiples and earnings multiples) we: We reviewed the valuations prepared by management's expert and challenged and corroborated the inputs to the valuations with reference to management information on investee companies, market data and our own understanding; We considered the competence, capabilities and expertise of the management expert through consideration of the qualifications held by the expert and the position held in the firm employing the expert.
 We also considered the services provided by the firm which employs the expert.
 We considered the independence and objectivity of the expert through review of the independence declaration made by the expert to the Company in its valuation report.
-We considered the appropriateness of the methodology and assumptions employed by the expert through review of the accounting framework and valuation guidelines followed.
-Reviewed the historical financial statements where available and any recent management information available to support assumptions about maintainable revenues, expenditure, working capital and tax which formed the basis of the cash flow forecasts by reference to venture capital discount rates; Considered the discount rate applied to the cash flow forecast period with reference to our knowledge of the subsidiaries and industry norms; and Considered the appropriateness of the comparator market and transaction multiples used with regards to the operating activities of these companies.
+We considered the appropriateness of the methodology and assumptions employed by the expert through review of the accounting framework and valuation guidelines followed; Reviewed recent management information available to support assumptions about maintainable revenues, expenditure, working capital and tax which formed the basis of the cash flow forecasts used in the valuations; In order to gain further comfort over this management information we: Agreed a sample of revenue per the investee companies management accounts back to invoice to support the existence of revenue in the current year; Considered the ability of management to forecast accurately by comparing the 2021 actual figures to the 2021 forecasts produced in 2020 and received as part of our 2020 audit; Obtained an understanding for management's forecasts for revenue and considered that against